 UNDERSTANDING PUBLIC-PRIVATE PARTNERSHIPS (PPPs) IN THE UAE HEALTHCARE SECTOR

-- Distributing risks and optimizing costs.
+- Sharing risks and optimising costs.

 Key sectors ripe for healthcare Public-Private Partnerships (PPPs) include:

-- State-of-the-art hospitals and specialized clinics.
+- Modern hospitals and specialist clinics.

 - Advanced diagnostic centres.

-- Cutting-edge oncology and rehabilitation facilities.
+- Leading-edge oncological and rehabilitative facilities.

-- Pioneering medical research and development centers.
+- Advanced medical research and development.

 BUSINESS ACTIVITIES AND LICENSING REQUIREMENTS FOR PPPs